Fclaw0/fitfresh-website/First-website-project/content.md

 ### Summary

 The food subscription catered to casual gym-goers, avid fitness enthusiasts, or even pro bodybuilders.
-FitFresh is for those who want to build and maintain muscle without the headache of preparing your own meals, catered to your personal fitness goals.
+Build and maintain muscle without the headache of preparing your own meals.
+Catered to your personal fitness goals.

 ### FitFresh features